This Creamy Tomato Salmon Gnocchi is a quick and delicious dish perfect for a chilly evening.

 - 1 cup fresh spinach

-- Heat 1 tbsp of olive oil, in a skillet or high-sided frying pan, over medium-high heat.
+- Heat 1 tablespoon of olive oil, in a skillet or high-sided frying pan, over medium-high heat.

 - Sear the salmon for 4 minutes on each side (or until cooked to your liking), then transfer to a plate and tent with foil.